PrefectHQ/prefect/docs/ui/cloud-getting-started.md

 ## Run a flow from a deployment

-[Deployments](/concepts/deployments/) are flow runs packaged in a way that let you run them directly from the Prefect Cloud UI, either ad-hoc runs or via a schedule.
+[Deployments](/concepts/deployments/) are flows packaged in a way that let you run them directly from the Prefect Cloud UI, either ad-hoc runs or via a schedule.

 To run a flow from a deployment with Prefect Cloud, you'll need to: